jdholtz/i3-restore/CONFIGURATION.md

 ## Subprocesses
 Subprocesses are programs that run in the same window their command was executed in and return to the shell on exit.
-Examples include vim, emacs, less, man.
+Examples include vim, emacs, less, and man.

 Three things are needed to set up subprocess configuration:
 1. A line in your shell's rcfile to execute the subprocess correctly (only done once)